jessesbyers/climate_pattern_generator/README.md

 NOTE: The full version of this gem takes approximately 20 minutes to scrape a full year's worth of weather data.

-Use the Demo Version (v2) to explore all features of the program with a smaller amount of data.
+Use the Demo Version (demo branch) to explore all features of the program with a smaller amount of data.
     After installation

-    $ git checkout v2
+    $ git checkout demo

 ## Development